syncfusion-content/javascript-docs/js/api/ejTreeView.md

-Fires when data load fails.
+Fires when data fails to load.

 <table class="params">
 <thead>